 - After reboot, a log file containing information about existing malware on your computer will open on your Desktop.

-You can eliminate all the adware that is currently installed on your computer in a matter of seconds with the help of AdwCleaner integration on Malwarebytes, which is a user-friendly security application that scans your system quickly.
+You can eliminate all the adware that is currently installed on your computer in a matter of seconds with the help of AdwCleaner integration on Malwarebytes.

 2. Uninstall Browser Assistant from Windows

-- Open the Windows Search function and type in control panel, then select the top result.
+- Open the Windows Search function and type in the control panel, then select the top result.

-- Look for Browser Assistant, select it and then click on the Uninstall button.
+- Look for Browser Assistant, select it, then click on the Uninstall button.
 Confirm any prompts that may pop up during the uninstall process as they are trying to impede you from deleting the Trojan.

 - Next, open the Windows Search function again and look for File Explorer Options.